It is perfect for ANY family potluck or as an "add on" dish for a large holiday gathering.

 1/2 cup butter (*don't freak out, see note below)

 2 cloves of garlic minced

 2 green onions sliced thinly

-1 red bell pepper (optional)
+1 red bell pepper seeded and chopped small

-In a bowl, gently mix the following:
+In a bowl, mix the following until smooth:

-(2)10¾ oz. cans cream of shrimp soup (Undiluted)
+(2) cans cream of shrimp soup (undiluted)

 1/4 teaspoon black pepper